TARADevOps/tsuki-webshop/DOCKER_setup.md

 ### Requirements

 * KVM or Similiar Cloud Hypervisor
-* OS: Linux (Debian 10) with Root Privileges and a secondary Non-Root Account
+* OS: Linux (Debian 10) with Root Privileges and a secondary SUDO USER
 * Disk: 64GB - NVMe SSD is recommended
 * RAM: 4GB   - DDR4 ECC is recommended
 * Docker and Docker-Compose installed on the host machine